stamer/texmlbus/README.md

 # texmlbus

 Texmlbus (Tex to XML BUild System) supports the conversion process of documents written in LaTeX.
-Documents can not only be converted to pdf, but also to other output formats – in particular markup languages such as html.
+Documents can not only be converted to pdf, but also to other output formats – such as markup languages like html.
 In particular, conversion to XML and MathML is supported via [LaTeXML](https://dlmf.nist.gov/LaTeXML/). texmlbus can schedule jobs among several workers (possibly on different hosts), extracts and analyzes the conversion process of each document and stores results in its own database.
 Result documents as well as statistics about the results of the build process can be easily retrieved using a web browser.

 ## Getting Started